globe45/HTML_Project/README.md

 # HTML_Project
-This project is implimented by using each concept of HTML How to run This Project:
+This project is implimented by using each concept of HTML.

+How to run This Project:

 1.)
-Download the All Html File
+Download the All Html File(above)
 2.)
 Run Index.html using Any browser